Mupli/mupli-core/README.md

 };
 ```

-## Modules inheritance
+## Module Inheritance

-Mupli allows to inherit functionality of other modules:
+Mupli allows modules to inherit functionality from other modules:

-For example my new module can be full fledge application with UI that use "page" and "api" modules .
+### Example

 ```javascript
 import path from "path";